Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/hotel-x-credentials.md

 Once you have configured your account, you can access our App and check your Hotel-X credentials and accesses by following this simple guide:

 ### Apikey☑️
+An Apikey is a unique alphanumeric code that serves as a form of authentication required for accessing Hotel-X API.
+This key must be included in the HTTP Authorization request header to verify and authenticate the user agent with the server.
+It acts as a secure identifier, ensuring that only authorized users can make requests and access the API's functionalities.
+You can find your Apikey on the Travelgate website in Connections > [Connections Settings](https://app.travelgatex.com/connections/settings).
 1. **Log onto our website**: Log in with your credentials [here](https://www.travelgatex.com/).
 1. **Connections**: Click on "Connections" in the top menu.
 Then, click on "[Connections Settings](https://www.travelgatex.com/)".
 1. **API Settings**: Your Apikey will be displayed in a yellow box at the top of the page.